Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 Everyone has a different perspective and pyschology.
 Our likes and flavours differ.

-Though when asked, most people will say they are a Quality Investor, searching for quality stocks.
+Though when asked, most people will say they are searching for quality stocks.
 It's what we like to tell people.

 However, most people lean towards being a Growth Investor or a Value Investor.
 It's best not to kid yourself.
+The sooner you work out which you are, the better.

 Just answer a simple question.
-Why do you want to be:
+Which do you want to do:

 0. Do you want to own hot stocks and ride the trends?
 0. Do you want to buy dollar bills for 80 cents?
 Knowing that it will require a waiting game.